 The position indicator moves in sync with the disc to identify the valve’s “Open” or “Closed” position

-Most butterfly valves for fire protection also include electronic tamper switches that communicate with a control panel and alarms when a valve's status changes.
-It is common for a butterfly valve to include two tamper switches.
-First, for connection to a fire control panel, and second, for connecting to an auxiliary device, such as a bell or horn.
+Most butterfly valves for fire protection also include electronic tamper switches that communicate with a control panel and alarms when the valve’s disc rotates.
+Often, they include two tamper switches: one for connection to a fire control panel and another for connecting to an auxiliary device, such as a bell or horn.

 What components should I look for in a butterfly valve for fire protection?

-As previously highlighted, butterfly valves are relatively simple and consist of only four main components – body, disc, stem, and seat.
-Their simplistic design makes them a more cost-effective option compared to other control valves.
-Because they are lighter, more compact, and easier to install than their predecessor, the OS&Y gate valve (“outside stem and yoke” or “outside screw and yoke”), most fire professionals have completely switched to using a butterfly valve as the control valve.
+Their simple design makes them a cost-effective choice compared to other control valves.
+Because they are lighter, more compact, and easier to install than their predecessor, the OS&Y gate valve (“outside stem and yoke” or “outside screw and yoke”), most fire installers now favor using a butterfly valve as the control valve.

 What is a wafer butterfly valve?

 The wafer butterfly valve is designed for use with flanged piping systems and held in place using two flanges and a series of nuts and bolts.
 A wafer valve needs to have the flanges on either side of it connected to each other to hold the valve in place.
 Consequently, the entire fire sprinkler or standpipe system must be shut down and drained before installing or removing these valves.